 Q. Will your company help promote my product idea?

 We do not offer our services in invention development or marketing services.
-However, we do have a network of affiliate licensing agents available to work with you to develop a marketing strategy designed to promote and license your invention to manufacturers.
-The licensing affiliates work entirely on a contingency fee basis.
+However, we do have an affiliate licensing agent available to work with you to develop a marketing strategy designed to promote and license your invention to manufacturers.
+The licensing affiliate work entirely on a contingency fee basis.

 Q. How will I earn after a manufacturer buys my invention idea?

 Negotiations with the manufacturers give you several options.
 A common approach to negotiations includes releasing the product idea to the buyer for a specific price.
 Through this price, the manufacturer would buy all rights to your product.
 Additionally, you may negotiate a royalty and earn a pre-fixed percentage from the seller on the total sales.
 As negotiations and license agreements involve complex legalities, they should be reviewed by a qualified attorney.
 The independent licensing affiliate will help you through negotiations on a contingency fee basis.

 Q. Is my idea protected when I share it with Patent Services?

 Each and every inventor who shares his or her new product idea with Patent Services does so through our confidential submission form.
 This is done to ensure that every inventor receives our Statement of Non-Disclosure as a part of the idea submission process.
 Our consultants will not ask questions about or discuss with you any details of your new product idea until this protection is in place guaranteeing the security of your invention idea with us.